nesdoug/33_MMC3/README.txt

 Note: use extreme caution writing to the $2000 register.
 I suppose you could change the nametable selection, but don't change the other bits or something bad will happen.

+Note that anything above the first scanline count (in the mmc3 IRQ array) will happen inside the NMI code, before the next frame starts drawing to the screen.

+Warnings:

+Changes have been made, Feb 2023, if interrupts are writing values to $8000, the previous $8000 setting will be restored (to prevent the wrong bank swapped).
+It's safer and less picky (and the main code should be able to do anything you like now).

+The system works as long as the IRQ system doesn't get interrupted by NMI, while trying to to a CHR bank change.

+Don't tell the IRQ system to change a CHR bank near the bottom of the screen.
+If you need to change the CHR bank between frames (so it applies at the top of the next frame) you should put that at the very top of the IRQ array, before the scanline count.

+The new changes might effect the timing of IRQ events.